Mr. Mac’s Canteen, Monroe

 Though dude, when you have to have a cigarette, try not to do it, like, right in front of the door.
 Just step away maybe 10 feet down or something.
 I mean, this is just a fast food greasy spoon, so I don’t care that the sandwich makers smoke, but… you know what I’m saying.

-As per Roadfood’s list (from the book), I ordered up two chili dogs, which author Stern notes are “fire-breathing” in the book.
+As per Roadfood’s list (from the book), I ordered up two chili dogs, which author Michael Stern notes are “fire-breathing”.

 (This is from the website, not from the book.)